SP-cloudjourney/My-AWS-Learning-Guide/docs/index.md

 The goal of this site is twofold.
 First, to deepen my understanding of AWS services through writing and teaching.
 Second, to organise my learning in a way that helps with long-term understanding and recall.
 Each topic reflects not only what I have studied, but also how I interpret and apply key concepts.
 These range from core services like EC2 and S3 to areas such as identity management, networking, and architectural design.

-Although this site is primarily a personal resource, I have chosen to make it public.
-Anyone who is interested, whether a recruiter, a fellow learner, or a future colleague, is welcome to explore how I think through technical topics and track my progress in cloud computing.
+Although this site is mainly a personal resource, I have made it public in case it can help others who are also learning about cloud computing.
+Whether you are just getting started, exploring AWS for the first time, or simply curious, I hope it gives a useful and honest look at where I am in my cloud journey.